anvilco/graphql-introspection-tools/README.md

 - Removing a specific Query, Mutation, Type, Field/InputField, Argument or Subscription from your Introspection Query Results.
 - Removing Queries, Mutations, Fields/InputFields or Arguments that refer to Type that does not exist in - or has been removed from - your Introspection Query Results.

+Yay!

+It's called `microfiber` because it is heavily used to do the cleaning and manipulation in [SpectaQL][spectaql]...it *cleans* the *spectacles*, get it?!

+But, we also wanted to have a more intuitive, literal name so that people could find it.
+Hence it's also known as `@anvilco/graphql-introspection-tools`.

 ## Getting Started

 1. Install `microfiber`